BVA Counseling

 Atsuhiko Tateuchi Memorial Scholarship: $5,000 renewable scholarship is available to students from the Pacific Rim states of California, Oregon, Washington, Alaska and Hawaii; preference will be given to students of Japanese or other Asian ancestry, including multi-ethnic Asians.

 Beauty and Wellness Scholarship for Women: The Skin Care Ox: Beauty + Wellness Scholarship for Women program was established to provide financial support to college women who are striving to lead healthy lifestyles.
-If you’re a female high school senior, undergraduate, or graduate student who is committed to maintaining personal wellness, then this is the scholarship for you!
-Here is a brief summary of the eligibility requirements:
+If you’re a female high school senior, undergraduate, or graduate student who is committed to maintaining personal wellness, then this is the scholarship for you.
+Award is $1000 or $500.
+Quarterly Deadlines: January 1, March 31st, June 30th, and September 30th every year

 BECU Foundation Scholarship: $2,500 renewable scholarship.
 Must be a BECU member to apply

 BEST (Bethel Education Scholarship Team) scholarship Bethel School District Seniors.
-Various scholarships.
+Various scholarships

-Bernie Minsk Scholarship: Any senior currently working with Rainier Scholars may apply for this renewable scholarship of $2,000 to $10,000.
+Bernie Minsk Scholarship: Any senior currently working with Rainier Scholars may apply for this renewable scholarship of $2,000 to $10,000

 Better Business Bureau: For Juniors & Seniors!
-Video Scholarship: $5,000 #BBB5K Video Scholarship applicants must produce a 90-second video using a topic provided.
+Video Scholarship: $5,000 Video Scholarship applicants must produce a 90-second video using a topic provided.
 Essay Scholarship: $1,000 Applicants must write a 500-word essay for BBB’s online magazine Torch Talk.

 Cirkled In - $2500 scholarship for 8th-12th grade students.
 It’s an easy scholarship to apply for, with no income bracket requirements, no minimum GPA, and no lengthy essay to write.
 Students can use it for any educational need, such as college tuition (4 year, 2 year, or trade school), books and supplies, even transportation if necessary.
-It’s free to apply

-CJ Pony Parts - ($500) - Create a short video, under 3 minutes long, on one of their topics.
+CJ Pony Parts - ($500) - Create a short video, under 3 minutes long, on one of their topics

 Dave "Hendu" Henderson Scholarship: $5,000 scholarship.
 250-300 word double-spaced essay on "how does continuing your education make you smile everyday?"
 Minimum 2.0 GPA.
 Apply online here or mail to: Toys for Kids - Hendu Scholarship / PO Box 2104/ Issaquah, WA 98027